sebringj/coding-exercise/README.md

 This is an example of a simple React app with a traditional REST api using Node.js with express and Mongo.

 The React app was created by "create-react-app".
-See [https://facebook.github.io/react/docs/installation.html](React Create App) for reference.
+See [Create React App](https://facebook.github.io/react/docs/installation.html) for reference.

 ## API Setup
 After cloning into desired directory...